kraken05doo/BBN-dice-simulation/README.md

 Code written by kraken05doo, licensed under GNU GPL v3.0

 ## How to use
-Step 1 - download the folder "bbnDiceSimulation".
+Step 1 - download the code (click on the green button "Code", then click "Download ZIP") and extract the ZIP file.

 Step 2 - navigate to the folder in your downloads.